fenago/cockroachdb-terraform/md/Lab_6.md

 Before you start this lab, make sure you have created the cluster in Lab 3.

-## Create the Terraform configuration files
+## Update the Terraform configuration files

 Terraform uses a infrastructure-as-code approach to managing resources.
 Terraform configuration files allow you to define resources